RaymondFallon/SubtextAnalyzer/README.md

 ## `SubtextAnalyzer.py`
 Finally, `SubtextAnalyzer` will take a string of English language and break it down into individual words.
 Then each word will be tested against the original word embeddings and all of the new subtext-specific embeddings.
-Specifically, for each word and each subtext, we're looking at the cosine-distance between the vector representation of that word in its original Google-trained form and its new subtext-specific form.
-Which-ever subtext has the greatest cumulative distance for all the input words is chosen as the subtext of the input and is returned as the answer.
+For each word and each subtext, we're looking at the cosine-distance between the vector representation of that word in its original Google-trained form and its new subtext-specific form.
+Whichever subtext has the greatest cumulative distance for all the input words is chosen as the subtext of the input and is returned as the answer.

 #### Confessions and Defense
 As it stands, the program has a rather low success rate.
 I believe this is due, in large